 Aman hospitality at its best

-We are not saying we have a thing for Six Senses, but we have a thing for Six Senses.
-Well, what can you do.
-These resorts offer the blend of luxury, sustainability, design and mood that resonates with us.
-2018 marks the group’s expansion into the Mediterranean, with the opening of the Six Senses Kaplankaya, on the Turkish Riviera.
-Designed to reflect the landscape of rugged rocks, golden beaches and undulating hills covered by wild cypresses and olive trees, the resort will feature 141 guestrooms and suites, including 66 Ridge Villas, as well as 154 private adjacent residences.
-With the addition of the massive Spa complex, this place is shaping up to be another great destination.
+The resorts from Six Senses offer the kind of blend of luxury, sustainability, design, and mood that resonates with us, so we are always interested in new openings from the group.
+The opening of the Six Senses Kaplankaya, on the Turkish Riviera, marked their expansion into the Mediterranean.
+Designed to reflect the landscape of rugged rocks, golden beaches and undulating hills covered by wild cypresses and olive trees, the resort features 141 guestrooms and suites, including 66 Ridge Villas, as well as 154 private adjacent residences.
+With the addition of the massive Spa complex, this place is shaped up to be another great destination.

-Website: Six Senses Kaplankaya.
-Opening: May 2018.
+Website: Six Senses Kaplankaya, Turkey.
 Image © Six Senses

-The NoMad hotel and restaurant in New York City are well established and loved by the locals there and now its unique take on the city chic will no doubt be welcomed by the discerning crowds in LA.
-The new hotel takes over the 20th century Giannini Building, originally designed in a Neoclassical fashion as the headquarters for The Bank of Italy.
-Carefully refurbished and updated, the place will now host 241 rooms (including 31 suites) with interiors drawing inspiration from the lobby’s restored gold-and-blue Italianate ceilings.
-The hotel’s rooftop cocktail bar, with swimming pool and alfresco dining space, should become a new cool hangout in the city’s booming downtown.
+The NoMad hotel and restaurant in New York City are well established and loved by the locals — and now its unique take on the city chic is also enjoyed by the discerning crowds in LA.
+The hotel took over the 20th century Giannini Building, originally designed in a Neoclassical fashion as the headquarters for The Bank of Italy.
+Carefully refurbished and updated, the place now hosts 241 rooms (including 31 suites) with interiors drawing inspiration from the lobby’s restored gold-and-blue Italianate ceilings.
+The hotel’s rooftop cocktail bar, with a swimming pool and alfresco dining space, is one of the coolest hangouts in the city’s booming downtown.

-Website: NoMad Los Angeles.
-Opening: January 2018.
-Image © NoMad Hotel
+Website: The NoMad Hotel Los Angeles, Los Angeles, US.
+Photo © NoMad Hotel

 You may also like

 “Getting to Serra Cafema is a tough journey.
-Hundreds of square kilometres of mountains and desert surround the camp and no permanent roads cross this part of the country.
-The only way of travelling here is an arduous flight on a bumpy light plane.
+Hundreds of square kilometers of mountains and desert surround the camp and no permanent roads cross this part of the country.
+The only way of traveling here is an arduous flight on a bumpy light plane.
 It may be one of the remotest luxury camps in all of Africa—but reaching it is worth every effort.”

 Website: Serra Cafema Camp.
-Opening: June 2018.
-Image © Wilderness Safaris
+Photo © Wilderness Safaris

-If the very cool Hoxton Paris opening last year was an indication of anything, it was that The Hoxton was only just warming up.
-2018 will see no fewer than three new hotels from this fashionable boutique brand, except this time all will pop up in the USA, with the openings in Williamsburg (NY), in the Old Town Chinatown of Portland (OR), and Los Angeles (CA).
+If the very cool Hoxton Paris was an indication of anything, it was that The Hoxton was ready to hit it big with more openings, and soon more followed, all in the USA, with the openings in Williamsburg (NY) and in the Old Town Chinatown of Portland (OR).

-The Hoxton Williamsburg will be the first to launch.
-Located on the site of the former Rosenwach Water Tank Company and positioning itself as “part of its neighbourhood”, the 175-room hotel is planning to host monthly events and be open to the public with three restaurants, terrace bar and roof deck.
+Already established as one of the most fashionable boutique hotels in town, The Hoxton Williamsburg is located on the site of the former Rosenwach Water Tank Company and positioned itself as “part of its neighborhood”.
+The 175-room hotel hosts monthly events and is open to the public with three restaurants, a terrace bar, and a roof deck.

-Website: The Hoxton Williamsburg.
-Opening: 2017.
-Images © The Hoxton
+Website: The Hoxton Williamsburg, New York, US.
+Photo © The Hoxton

-Situated just below the exact spot where the famous final scene of the movie Out of Africa was filmed, in 2018 the Bateleur Camp promises a glamorous experience.
-Strictly speaking, this is not a new opening but a reboot of the &Beyond’s classic Masai Mara camp, following a complete rebuild and makeover.
-The safari tents will be expanded to 97m2.
-They will now have private verandas with comfortable new built-in daybeds and ensuite bathrooms with spacious bathtubs and al fresco showers.
-A stylistic update is in the works too, with interiors done in a lighter theme.
-The camp will be enhanced by the addition of a gin bar, two new swimming pools — with beautiful views of the Masai Mara — as well as a massage sala and a well-equipped fitness centre.
+Situated just below the exact spot where the famous final scene of the movie Out of Africa was filmed, the Bateleur Camp promises a glamorous safari experience.
+This classic Masai Mara camp rebooted following a complete rebuild and makeover, with all safari tents expanded to 97m2.
+They now have private verandas with comfortable built-in daybeds and ensuite bathrooms with spacious bathtubs and alfresco showers.
+The camp is also enhanced by the addition of a gin bar, two new swimming pools with beautiful views of the Masai Mara, as well as a massage sala and a well-equipped fitness center.